jondkelley/eco_aprs_weather/docs/troubleshooting.md

 You can visit `http:/IP ADDRESS:5000/sensor/overview` to get a sense for when last reported data was sent.

+You might want to make sure ECOWITT gw is powered on and working normally.

 ### What does beacon text "wx OFF AIR-software bridge ready but no WX report from ECOWITT gw received yet" mean?